marcingolenia/mcode/src/pages/blog/2020-03-15-database_migrations_tips.md

 ## 6. Use the migrator of your choice to deploy your database everywhere

 This is really bad.
 I have met one team once that was writing EF migrations but they were not allowed to use it in production.
 Some kind of Db Emperor was taking their database from the UAT environment and then he generated the mighty change script.
-When you are an Emperor of the DB kingom you can of course do much more than that!
+When you are an Emperor of the DB kingdom you can of course do much more than that!
 Apply additional indexes, drop some `NOT NULL` constraints...
 Easy to guess - the team was struggling with bugs from production that couldn't be easily (or not at all) replicated in their environment.

 Once you decide to use migrations - use them starting from your local machine and ending on production.

 ## 7. Don't waste your time on writing Down migrations

 I had been doing this for long time.
 Trust me - it's not worth it.
 I didn't run down migration even once in my life in production.
-There is interesting [discussion about down migrations on dbup github issues](https://github.com/DbUp/DbUp/issues/42) - check it out.
+There is a interesting [discussion about down migrations on dbup github issues](https://github.com/DbUp/DbUp/issues/42) - check it out.
 I fully agree with some people there saying that writing down migrations is a big overhead for the team and mostly it will be faster to just rollup a bugfix or in the worst case restore a backup.

 ## 8. Migrations on application startup are a bad idea